JonShard/BeatSaberSongs/README.md

 ### Why not upload to established song sharing platforms?
 Beat Saber recently hopped out of Early Access, with the update came a native song loader.
-This means that the game can now load song without the need for mods.
-This is great.
+This means that the game can now load songs without the need for mods.
+This is great news.
 The issue is that **the native songs have a different format** for their ```Info``` files.
 Existing song sharing platforms use the old format.